nahuelmol/japan_data_hinet/README.md

 SS print MYG002 M11-2011
 ```

+### Seeding

+Directly, all data living in our data directory can be saved into the database.

 ### Building

-This is the simple command to compile the code using Makefile
+This simple command will compile the code using Makefile

 ```
 mingw32-make com
 ```